1998 North Maluku earthquake: Earthquake

 According to the Meteorology, Climatology, and Geophysical Agency (BMKG), the earthquake occurred due to shallow strike-slip faulting on the Sorong Fault.
-The U.S. Geological Survey (USGS) stated that it ruptured along a NNE–SSW striking fault.
+The United States Geological Survey (USGS) stated that it ruptured along a NNE–SSW striking fault.
 A finite fault modeled by the USGS indicated that the fault crosses through the middle of Taliabu Island.
 A maximum slip of 8.7 m occurred along areas of the fault where it crosses beneath the island.
 The earthquake had a maximum Modified Mercalli intensity of IX (Violent).
 Intensity VI (Strong) was felt on nearby Sulawesi.
 However, the maximum intensity by damage was only VII (Very strong).

 Tsunami

 Many inhabitants along the coast feared the arrival of a tsunami and evacuated their homes.
 A tsunami was not confirmed by the BMKG, adding that because the earthquake was of a strike-slip nature, a major tsunami was not expected.
 Inhabitants on the island reported a 2.75 m high wave on the coast.